 The Mahaparinirvana Sutra seems to be well regarded by the aforementioned Trans-Himalayan Buddhist Brotherhood.
 The Mahatmas K.H. and M. quoted from it in letters to A. P. Sinnett and HPB also refers to it (although not by name) in an explanatory note in “The Voice of the Silence” where she says (p.
 79, original 1889 edition) “The △ is the sign of the high chelas, while another kind of triangle is that of high Initiates.
 It is the symbol “I” discoursed upon by Buddha and used by him as a symbol of the embodied form of Tathagata when released from the three methods of the Prajna.”
 Such a discourse can be found in Chapter 13 of the Mahaparinirvana Sutra.

-We encourage those who are interested to also read the article The REAL Esoteric Buddhism, which is an extract from the lengthy Gelugpas, Tantra, and Theosophy: Resolving a Complex Puzzle.
-They will be found to explain many things, including about the oft-mentioned but little understood Trans-Himalayan Brotherhood.
+We encourage those who are interested to also read the article The REAL Esoteric Buddhism.
+This will be found to explain many things, including about the oft-mentioned but little understood Trans-Himalayan Brotherhood.

 ~ * ~